Theliel/HomeAssistant-FlashForge-AD5X/README.md

 - Investigate how to change Nozzle Model (0.25, 0.4...)
 - Investigate how to safely list and delete internal models (Only 10 are listed and not remote deleting its allowed)
 - Decide whether or not to integrate manual extrusion controls
-- Add Native Camera: Since firmware 1.2.3 allows third-party cameras to be connected directly to the printer, once it's working properly I'll integrate a couple more things to coexist with the current viewing system, as well as the native camera controls.